 What was the biggest challenge you’ve encountered while coordinating a trip for Aggies?

-Too many places and not enough time! 🙂 The world is constantly changing and therefore travel is changing.
+Too many places and not enough time!
+The world is constantly changing and therefore travel is changing.
 One of the biggest challenges these days is due to the terror and attacks going on all over the world.
-How the media focuses on the negativity and the perception that it brings makes people afraid of traveling.
+How the media focus on the negativity and the perception that it brings makes people afraid of traveling.
 Unfortunately, the economy has a big impact on travel as well and when it’s down people tend to stay home.
-Thus finding destinations and trips that will be perceived as safe while providing our travelers a fabulous experience can be a challenge.
+Thus, finding destinations and trips that will be perceived as safe while providing our travelers with a fabulous experience can be a challenge.

 If you could talk to one woman from any time period of history, who would it be and why?

 Wow – there are so many incredible women that have done so much and made such an impact.
 A few come to mind that I have enjoyed learning about, but also had the pleasure of visiting the places they had an impact on or lived at.
 Josephine Bonaparte, Catherine the Great, Karen Blixen, Anne Frank, Helen Keller, and Mother Theresa are a few of the women who have made an impact on so much history.
 Each saw and did so much during their time here on Earth.